 Northernmost river in Amazon basin

-Ireng River (also Maú River) is the northernmost large river in Amazon basin.
+Ireng River (also Maú River) is the northernmost large river in the Amazon basin.
 This basin extends just some 70 km to the north from Orinduik Falls, while the giant Amazon itself is flowing some 700 km south from the falls.

 Ireng flows through vast savannas and has formed a wide, picturesque valley in Pakaraima Mountains not far from the famous Roraima Plateau.
 There have formed numerous waterfalls and smaller steps in this river – thus, a beautiful waterfall is located near Uiramutã some 20 km further down the stream but some 40 km to the north is located the magnificent, approximately 100 m tall Kurutuik Falls.

 Orinduik waterfall has formed on sturdy rocks of pure, red jasper – a beautiful ornamental stone.
 This is not unique – rather many waterfalls in this part of South America have formed on this stone.